 Step 12 – Having Made An Effort To Practice These Principles In All Our Affairs, We Tried To Carry This Message To Other Compulsive Gamblers.

-Efforts were made to help others achieve the same spiritual awakening experienced personally.
-Sharing knowledge and experiences with those still battling addiction, discussing successes and failures, and offering advice on maintaining abstinence from gambling was a priority.
+Efforts are being made to help others achieve the same spiritual awakening experienced personally.
+Sharing knowledge and experiences with those still battling addiction, discussing successes and failures, and offering advice on maintaining abstinence from gambling is a priority.

-Group prayers and providing a listening ear and emotional support ensured that others knew they were not alone in their recovery journey.
-Sharing personal progress gave hope to those who may have felt hopeless.
+Group prayers and providing a listening ear and emotional support ensure that others know they are not alone in their recovery journey.
+Sharing personal progress gives hope to those who may have felt hopeless.

 Gambling disorder is now part of the American Psychiatric Association DSM-5.
-Raising awareness about compulsive gambling disorder within communities was another crucial aspect.
-Outreach programs, public talks, and advocacy work helped increase understanding and reduce the stigma of seeking help for the issue.
+Raising awareness about compulsive gambling disorder within communities is another crucial aspect.
+Outreach programs, public talks, and advocacy work help increase understanding and reduce the stigma of seeking help for the issue.

-By practicing these principles in various aspects of life, hope and encouragement were conveyed to support other compulsive gamblers.
+By practicing these principles in various aspects of life, hope and encouragement is conveyed to support other compulsive gamblers.